 Born to act or schooled to perform?
-Here are where some of Britain’s Oscar-winners spent their theatrical, formative years.
+Here is where some of Britain’s Oscar-winners spent their theatrical, formative years.

 Celebrating their achievements is just as important as highlighting the value of an independent education when it comes to industries such as drama.
 An analysis of the educational backgrounds of some of Britain’s finest actors and actresses, the Sutton Trust revealed that your chances of winning an Oscar are higher if you are independently educated, with 67 per cent of British winners in the best leading actor, actress and director categories having attended fee-paying schools.
 In fact, just seven per cent of British Oscar winners were state educated, with the rest attending grammar schools.